Set a real quit date

 Free help exists.
 CDC and Smokefree point people to 1-800-QUIT-NOW, text programs, and guided quit tools.

-A healthcare provider can help you think through nicotine withdrawal and whether medications or nicotine replacement make sense.
+A healthcare provider can help you think through withdrawal and whether medication options make sense.

 Neurture can help with urges, routines, stress loops, and the moments when you would otherwise reach for the vape automatically.